Partners in Ministry

-As a particular part of this year’s challenge I’m setting the financial target of raising an additional £10,000 over the next year, money we need simply to cover our costs.
-That is a lot of money, but remember – your giving enables ministry – and it equates to just 50 people giving an extra £3.84 a week or £16.67 a month.
+As a particular part of this year’s challenge I’m setting the financial target of raising an additional £6,000 over the next year, money we need simply to cover our costs.
+That is a lot of money, but remember – your giving enables ministry – and it equates to just 50 people giving an extra £10 a month.

-I’m asking every member of St Richard’s to fill out the Partnership Pledge to recommit ourselves to this work (you can pick up the form in church or download a copy here
+I’m asking every member of St Richard’s to fill out the Partnership Pledge to recommit ourselves to this work (you can pick up the form in church together with the Parish Giving Scheme 'Gift Form' or download here

 As a part of the pledge, I’d be grateful if you could renew your financial commitment (even if the amount given is the same) in order to help us as we plan for the year ahead.